A comprehensive evaluation of pretraining strategies for channel-agnostic contrastive self-supervision of biosignals: Evaluation on biomedical data

 \subsection{Model architecture}

-We use the same architecture as in \cite{10285993}.
+We use the same architecture as in \cite{10285993} with the exception of the added projection layer when using the NT-Xent loss.
 The architecture of the convolutional encoder is closely inspired by~\cite{BENDR} and comprises 6 convolutional blocks with each a 1D convolution, dropout, group normalization, and a GELU activation function.
 In the first layer, the kernel width is set to 3 and in the remaining layers to 2 with the stride always equal to the kernel width.
 All intermediate layers use 256 kernels and the final output dimension is 64.
 A convolutional layer is added at the end with kernel width and stride 1.
 The trainable projection layer is a simple linear layer with an output dimension of $D=32$.
 The projector is discarded after pretraining.

 The message passing networks $\operatorname{M}_{\boldsymbol{\phi}_{k}}$ of the MPNN, all consist of a single linear layer, a dropout layer, and a ReLU activation function.
 We set $K=3$.
 We apply the same weights at all time steps $t\in T_{\text{out}}$.
 The message passing networks act on two nodes at a time, and the dimension of the weights are therefore $2\cdot64\times64$.
 The readout network $\operatorname{R}_{\boldsymbol{\phi}_{R}}$ has two linear layers with a dropout layer and a ReLU activation function in between.